Welcome to the 2nd trimester! Your Child’s immune system begins to form, although it may take several more years for it

 The spleen: By the end of this week, red blood cell formation decreases in the liver and begins in the spleen, so the spleen now becomes the major site of red blood cell production.

 The liver: Liver cells begin to synthesize bile acid, which will be needed later for digestion but, at the moment, helps in regulating arterial vessel formation and remodeling of the hepatic artery.
 After a few weeks, the bile will enter the duodenum, the very first part of the small intestines.
 There, the bile will mix with meconium, the baby’s first poop, giving it the dark olive green color.

-Immune system: #baby produces only small amounts of antibodies because of an immature immune system.
+Immune system: Your Baby produces only small amounts of antibodies because of an immature immune system.
 Some passive immunity is conferred on the fetus by the placental transfer of your antibodies — maternal antibodies confer fetal immunity against some diseases, such as diphtheria, smallpox, and measles.
 However, no immunity is acquired against pertussis (whooping cough), or varicella (chickenpox).
 Although Your Baby ’s spleen is offering some immune functions, the immunity is still compromised.

 The second trimester of pregnancy is often called the “golden period” because many of the unpleasant effects of early pregnancy disappear.
 That means, you are now likely to experience less nausea, better sleep, and an increase in energy.
 However, you may also experience some new symptoms, such as back pain, leg cramps, constipation, heartburn, and round ligament pain.

 Round ligament pain: Round ligament pain occurs when your growing womb puts much pressure on your ligaments, the result is often a sharp pain in your lower abdomen.

 Your breasts will continue to enlarge, but you may feel less sore.
 Also, your fatigue and the incessant need to pee are likely to reduce.